10 of the Smartest NFL Players With Amazing Academic Careers

 3. Byron “Whizzer” White

-Going back in time a bit, we come to Byron “Whizzer” White, who played for the Pittsburgh Pirates and Detroit Lions in 1938 and 1940 to 1941 as a halfback.
-Prior to his short NFL career, he played for the Colorado Buffaloes and graduated the class valedictorian.
-In between those seasons, White was given a Rhodes scholarship and attended Oxford.
+Traveling back in time a bit, we come to Byron “Whizzer” White, who played as a halfback for the Pittsburgh Pirates in 1938 and Detroit Lions in 1940 and 1941.
+Prior to his short NFL career, he played for the Colorado Buffaloes and graduated as the class valedictorian.
+Between NFL seasons, he earned a Rhodes Scholarship and studied at Oxford.

-With the start of World War II, however, Whizzer joined the Navy, where he would become an intelligence officer and win two Bronze Stars.
-After his return, he attended Yale Law School and graduated magna cum laude.
-Later he was named to the U.S. Supreme Court by President John F. Kennedy, and was posthumously awarded the Presidential Medal of Freedom (in 2003, he died in 2002).
+With the outbreak of World War II, White joined the Navy—serving as an intelligence officer and earning two Bronze Stars for his service.
+After the war, he attended Yale Law School and graduated magna cum laude.
+Later he was named to the U.S. Supreme Court by President John F. Kennedy and was awarded the Presidential Medal of Freedom in 2003 after his death in 2002.

 4. Alan Page